gracee-chen/AC215_StyleMe/docs/model_training.md

 ### Deployment Considerations

-**Advantages:**
-- Better fashion compatibility understanding
-- Improved recommendation quality
-- Higher user satisfaction

-**Challenges:**
-- Model size: ~150MB per checkpoint
-- Catalog index rebuild required if feature space changes
-- Need rollback strategy if performance degrades

-**Rollback Strategy:**
-- Keep baseline model available
-- Model versioning enables easy switching between versions
-- Can quickly revert if fine-tuned model underperforms
+Fine-tuned models provide better fashion compatibility understanding and improved recommendation quality, leading to higher user satisfaction.
+However, deployment presents challenges: each checkpoint is ~150MB, and significant feature space changes require catalog index rebuilds.
+A rollback strategy is essential, keeping the baseline model available and leveraging DVC versioning for easy switching between model versions if the fine-tuned model underperforms in production.

 ### Performance Targets